-The Interurban Railway Museum's Johnnie J. Myers Transportation Research Center contains photographs, books, oral histories, visual media, documents, and artifacts relating to electric train transportation, with a focus on North Central Texas during the 1908-1948 timeframe.
+The Interurban Railway Museum's Johnnie J. Myers Transportation Research Center contains photographs, books, documents, artifacts, and oral histories relating to electric train transportation, with a focus on North Central Texas during the 1908-1948 timeframe.

 About Johnnie J. Myers

 Johnnie J. Myers has worked in transportation for most of his career, including as Assistant Vice President of Bus Operations at DART (Dallas Area Rapid Transit).
 During his career, he amassed a large collection of information on railway systems and over 40,000 photographs.
 He donated most of these photographs to the Interurban Railway Museum in Plano.
 In May of 2008, the Museum dedicated the Johnnie J. Myers Transportation Research Center to house his collection.

 In addition to collecting materials relating to electric railway systems, Johnnie J. Myers restores electric rail cars as a hobby.
 In the 1980s Myers worked to restore Historic Car 360, originally built in 1911, in order to install it outside of the Interurban Railway Museum in Plano, Texas.